 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Your newborn is equipped with all five senses.
 But some are more developed than others.
-Your newborn's sense of touch is highly developed, particularly around the mouth, where he or she is sensitive to temperature, pressure, and pain.
-Newborns like gentle handling and to feel soft textures against their skin.
-At birth, fluid in the ear canal and middle ear may affect your baby's hearing.
-This fluid usually clears in a few days.
-After that, your newborn can hear fairly well.
-Babies are especially responsive to high-pitched and loud sounds.
-Your newborn baby also recognizes and prefers the mother's voice.
-Like touch, your newborn has a well-developed sense of smell.
-Your baby is also tuned into the smell of the mother and can recognize her scent within the first few days of life.
-Newborns like sweet smells.
-Newborns prefer sweet tastes.
-They generally avoid sour, bitter, and salty tastes.
 Motor skills develop as your baby's muscles and nerves work together.
 Reflexes prompt your newborn's limb movements.
 Reflexes are involuntary movements made when another part of the body is stimulated.
-For example, when the side of a newborn's cheek is touched, the baby turns his or her head in that direction, opens his or her mouth, and tries to suck.
+For example, when the side of a newborn's cheek is touched, the baby turns their head in that direction, opens their mouth, and tries to suck.
 This is called the rooting reflex.
 Newborn reflexes disappear in the first months of life as the brain matures.
 Your newborn's spontaneous movements generally affect both sides of the body.
-And when your baby's limbs are extended, he or she will instinctively snap back to a flexed position.
-When a newborn is alert, his or her hands are tightly fisted.
+And when your baby's limbs are extended, they will instinctively snap back to a flexed position.
+When a newborn is alert, their hands are tightly fisted.
 Newborns often have jittery or jerky movements.
 These are normal.
 They will gradually disappear over the first few weeks.
-A newborn's arms and fingers sometimes make smooth and graceful movements.
 Your baby may be fussy toward the end of the day.
 This may be a way for the baby's immature nervous system to handle the accumulated stimulation from the day.
-Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: October 24, 2024 Author: Ignite Healthwise, LLC Staff Current as of: October 24, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Sensory and Motor Growth in Newborns